Andrettin/Wyrmsun/readme.txt

 - The openings in the Sentry Tower graphics have been updated (by Jinn).
 - Fixed an error which allowed guard towers to level up.
 - Added the dwarven blacksmith (graphics by Leo).
+- The gnomish farm now sometimes drops cheese or carrots when destroyed.

 * Events
 - Event message buttons now support hotkeys.